 We hold a business meeting and "family reunion" every two years.
 This is a time to meet new cousins and renew acquaintances from all over the country -- the emphasis is on having fun.
-Our 18th Biennial Conference will be held in July of this year in Winchester, Virginia.
+The next conference is being postponed from July of this year to July of next year (2022) in Winchester, Virginia.
 Check out the details on the Events page.

 Our "Houses of Strother Newsletter" is published quarterly.
 It includes articles on the history of the Strother family, current activities, tips on genealogical research, queries from those seeking family information, and information and stories from our members.
 Access to the newsletters is found in the Members' Section.

 SOME STROTHER DESCENDANTS

 George Randolph Scott (1898-1987) -- stage and screen actor.
 Has a star on the Hollywood Walk of Fame and is in the Western Performers Hall of Fame.

 (1844-1926) Served in 161st Ohio Infantry Regiment in the Civil War.
 Was a postmaster and in the creamery business.

 (1784-1850) Army general - served in the War of 1812 and the Mexican-American War.
 12th President of the United States.

 Joseph Sale Strother